ashokdevtron/devtron-preprod/docs/install/devtron-freemium.md

 ## Introduction

-With Devtron Freemium, you can access all the enterprise features limited to adding one additional cluster only, i.e., Devtron cluster (the cluster where Devtron is installed) and you can add up to one additional Kubernetes cluster.
+With Devtron Freemium, you can access all the enterprise features limited to 1 cluster managed by Devtron.
 For your advanced and challenging use cases, you get comprehensive enterprise features including but not limited to:

 * Release orchestration
 * Resource monitoring